The undergraduate application for STEM Diversity Programs is now open. Please click here to access the application.

 Application Deadline is 11:59 PM (PST) February 10th, 2017.

 Letters of Recomendation are due by 11:59 PM (PST), February 17, 2017.

-You can apply to the MARC, IMSD, CAMP and UC LEADS Programs simultaneaously with one application.
+You can apply to the MARC, IMSD, UC LEADS, and Packard Programs simultaneaously with one application.

 The application components include:

 - Completed online Application (this includes essay questions)

 - Resume or CV Career Center Resume Guide

 - Copy of Your Unofficial Transcripts (just print them from your student portal)

 - Copy of Your Unofficial financial aid support (if you do not get financial aid, you ARE still eligible for the programs, please state in the online application)